Hammond Central High School

-Hammond High School was a public secondary school located in the Northwestern Indiana city of Hammond.
-Part of the School City of Hammond district, it opened in 1884 and graduated its final class in the spring of 2021.
+Hammond Central High School is a public secondary school located in the Northwestern Indiana city of Hammond.
+Part of the School City of Hammond district.

 History

 Hammond High School was established in 1884.
 The building that would be the final Hammond High campus opened in 1915 as the Hammond Industrial High School.

 The school caught fire on December 13, 1967.
 In the aftermath of the fire, students shared the campus of Hammond Tech, attending classes in the afternoon while Hammond Tech students went to class in the morning.
 Reconstruction after the fire was not completed until 1973.

+Hammond High School graduated its final class at the old building in the spring of 2021 before a reconstruction project.
+The school was renamed as Hammond Central High School following the closure and consolidation of the old building as well as Gavit High School and Clark High School.

 Academic performance

 The early 2000s saw Hammond High School placed on probationary accreditation status from the Indiana Department of Education.
 The school consistently underperformed on the ISTEP exams beginning in 2000–01.
 The pass rates for Hammond students on the 2008–09 exams was 32.8%; the statewide average was 73.7%.
 In 2008, the Graduation rate was 57.3%.